The Curious Future of Blockchain and Cryptocurrency

 In partnership with Mediaocean, a software supplier, IBM has created a Transactions Tracker using blockchain technology.

-This will help avoid fraud in the media buying industry.
-Presently there are middlemen who absorb some of the funds paid by advertisers.
+That will help avoid fraud in the media buying industry.
+Presently some middlemen receive some of the funds paid by advertisers.
 A blockchain will capture where the money is going and allow payments to go to the appropriate publishers responsible for ad placement.10

 Penske Logistics Blockchain in Transport Alliance